vin24pub/AppiumAutomation/README.md

 # AppiumAutomation
-UIAutomation for android and IOS devicesn
+UIAutomation for android and IOS devices